 The best Coravin model depends on your budget, needs, and wine-drinking habits.
 But the most acclaim goes to the Model Eleven.
 Though expensive, this model features a sleek design; custom controls; and more control in pour style and speed.

 Overall, I was impressed with what Coravin offers, but I don’t think it’s for everyone.
 If you only drink wine occasionally, tend to finish wine quickly, or are drinking cheap wine, it’s probably not worth buying a wine preservation system.

-However, if you do need a wine preservation system, I recommend buying either the Model Eleven or the Model Three.
+B0ttom Line Summary: So if you don’t drink much fine wine or tend to quickly consume bottles, the Coravin system isn’t necessary.
+BUT, If you do need a wine preservation system (or collect finer wines to enjoy over time), I recommend buying either the Model Eleven or the Model Three.